 Ōtepoti Exploration Trail

 The fascinating collections in the museum’s Southern Land, Southern People and Tāngata Whenua galleries feature numerous artefacts and displays depicting the history of the Maori people in the Dunedin area and further afield.
 A thoroughly absorbing way to spend a few hours.

-Catch one of the newest pieces of local street art - a double-story likeness of Hotere by Tyler Kennedy-Stent on Carroll Street.
+Catch one of Dunedin's local street art - a double-story likeness of Hotere by Tyler Kennedy-Stent on Carroll Street.
 A fitting tribute to one of Dunedin’s most notable artists.

 Head to Blue Penguins Pukekura at Taiaroa Head for an up-close experience with Kororā, Little Blue Penguins.
 Watch from a specially built viewing platform as the penguins come in from fishing at dusk and head home to their burrows.
 Blue Penguins Pukeura is a conservation project between the Korako Karetai family and Otago Peninsula Trust with proceeds going towards habitat conservation and penguin care.

 Horizon Tours specialise in Dunedin’s unique wildlife, coastal character, Māori and European history through stories that bring our natural landscapes alive.
 Their Southern Skies Stargazing Tour makes the most of the renowned dark skies of the Otago Peninsula to share Maori tales of the celestial bodies, complete with comfy chairs, blankets and warm drinks.

 Notable Māori poet Hone Tuwhare made Dunedin his home for over 20 years and was awarded the Robert Burns Fellowship and named Te Mata Poet Laureate during his lifetime.
 Today he is a feature of the Dunedin Writers Walk in the Octagon, which features a plaque bearing his name and a poem titled Snowfall.